dchest/passwordhash/README.md

 	import "github.com/dchest/passwordhash/fixed/passwordhash"

-The "fixed" version uses only the first 32 bytes of hash comparison to avoid the speedup attack, and the default number of iterations is increased to 100000.
+The "fixed" version uses only the first 32 bytes of hash for comparison to avoid the speedup attack, and the default number of iterations is increased to 100000.